boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 In fact after all the above and some other tweaks I was able to get it ranking 50 million documents in 800ms and the sorting and selection done in under 30 ms.

-The reality is though that I am likely to cut off any further processing if we get something like 1 million terms.
-The reason being its unlikely there is any point going beyond that.
+The reality is though that I am likely to cut off any further processing if we get something like 100,000 or something documents.
+Its not like I let you page through them anyway.
 It's not like web search where if you search for facebook and facebook happens to be the 2 millionth document people are going to notice that its not in your search results.
-Also at 1 million documents on my laptop I can rank collect and sort in ~30 ms which is probably fast enough for my purposes.
+Also at 100,000 documents on my laptop I can rank, collect and sort in ~3 ms which is probably fast enough for my purposes.